GeyserMC/GeyserWiki/_docs/floodgate/setup.md

 First, you'll need to get the XUID of the player.
 There are several third-party websites to find this, for example, this one (unaffiliated with Geyser).
 Make sure to choose "Hexidecimal."
 You'll need to enter the player's Xbox Gamertag, and, once submitted, and it should display the XUID in the format of `xxxxxxxxxxxxxxxx`.
 To turn the XUID into a UUID that Java Edition can recognize, you need to put the XUID in this format: `00000000-0000-0000-xxxx-xxxxxxxxxxxx`.
 If formatted right, Java Edition should accept it as a UUID.

 ## Using PlaceholderAPI
 If you're using the Bukkit version of Floodgate, download the Placeholder plugin [here](https://github.com/rtm516/FloodgatePlaceholders/).
-Using the placeholders shouldn't require additional setup other than having [PlaceholderAPI](https://www.spigotmc.org/resources/place
+Using the placeholders shouldn't require additional setup other than having [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) installed.
+See the section above on installing Floodgate on backend servers if you wish to use this on BungeeCord.

+## Using Skript
+If you're using the Bukkit version of Floodgate, there is an unofficial plugin that adds Skript support [here](https://github.com/Camotoy/floodgate-skript).